The Foreign and Commonwealth Office Historical Collection

 This exhibition explored, through five centuries of written accounts and visual representations, the changing nature of the European encounter with sub-Saharan Africa.
-The exhibition ran from September to December 2009 and now features as an online exhibition.
+The exhibition now features as an online exhibition.

 'The paradise of the world': conflict and society in the Caribbean

-'The paradise of the world': conflict and society in the Caribbean, drew on the FCO Historical Collection’s world class holdings of material on the Caribbean and ran from January to May 2011.
+'The paradise of the world': conflict and society in the Caribbean, drew on the FCO Historical Collection’s world class holdings of material on the Caribbean.
 The exhibition is now available on our online exhibitions pages.

 The exhibition explores the documented history of this region, from the first Spanish settlements, through the age of slavery and sugar production to the development of post-emancipation societies and the rise of the tourist industry.